apache/submarine/docs/database/README.md

 mysql> use submarine;
 mysql> source /submarine.sql;
 mysql> source /submarine-data.sql;
+mysql> CREATE USER 'metastore'@'%' IDENTIFIED BY 'password';
+mysql> GRANT ALL PRIVILEGES ON * . * TO 'metastore'@'%';
+mysql> CREATE DATABASE metastore CHARACTER SET utf8 COLLATE utf8_general_ci;
+mysql> use metastore;
+mysql> source /metastore.sql;
 mysql> quit
 ```

->  NOTE: submarine development database name is  `submarine` and user name is `submarine`, password is `password`, This is the default value in the system's `submarine-site.xml` configuration file and is not recommended for modification.
+>  NOTE: submarine development database name is  `submarine` and user name is `submarine`, password is `password`, metastore development database name is  `metastore` and user name is `metastore`, password is `password`, This is the default value in the system's `submarine-site.xml` configuration file and is not recommended for modification.

 ### Create test database